Breastfeeding is normal, natural, and instinctual, but it’s also a learned process for both moms and babies.

 - Make your breasts comfortable if they are full and baby is not feeding.

-- Express milk for your baby if you are going to be away from baby or need to feed your baby other than directly at your breast.
+- Express milk for your baby if you are going to be away from baby or need to feed your baby other than directly at your breast or chest.

 - Increase your milk supply